Intelligent-Silicon/AutoUnattend/Microsoft-Windows-PnpCustomizationsWinPE.md

 ```

 Its worth pointing out that a UNC path whilst not being a web address like the type used in web browsers, can still refer to a server that is online in another location around the world.
 This situation requires the network the computer connects to, being setup in such a way as to access the UNC network share, either directly over the internet, using a VPN running over the internet or a private WAN.

+A script based solution to finding the correct drive is shown in this link. https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-identify-drive-letters

+Drives which are not accessed via network shares but but the Storage Area Policy (SAN) is shown in this link. https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-storage-area-network--san--policy